lucidsoftware/lucid-programming-competition-2023/problems/DinoTime/description.md

   - Excess dinosaurs eaten stay in your tummy, meaning their values carry over.

 - Dinosaurs disappear when they are eaten, leaving dry ground `.` behind
+- Whenever you eat a dinosaur, your energy resets to the max.
 - Your max energy is the equal to the size of your dinosaur
 - If you can't find anything to eat, your dinosaur will die.
   - Moving tiles takes between 1 - 3 energy, depending on the tile,